 If file size and efficiency is important to you, you could very easily cut this down by 1/3 (or more) by using a much simpler tire and wheel set up.

-Speaking of the tires themselves, they are very accurate models of the Michelin Pilot Sport 3D model you may have seen me post here on trashedgraphics.com recently.
-Think of it as an extra little bonus you get for purchasing this 3-D model of the Audi R8.
+Speaking of the tires, it is the very same Michelin Pilot Sport 3D model you may have seen me post here on trashedgraphics.com recently.
+Think of it as an extra little bonus you get for purchasing this 3D model of the Audi R8.

 Oh – and the brakes?
 I built those based on the automotive brake and rotor vector illustration I posted a while ago.
 I also posted a 3D model of a wheel and brake rotor which was based on that drawing as well.